Twoure/KissNetwork.bundle/README.md

 Little background to this project.
 I decided it was time I start learning some Python, so what better way than to learn it and get some fun results to play with.

 [Mangahere.bundle](https://github.com/Twoure/Mangahere.bundle) (based off of [Mangafox.bundle](https://github.com/hojel/Mangafox.bundle)) was my first attempt at creating a new channel.
-I soon realized that the Service URL could not handle pulling consecutive page images, so I set out to find a site that presented all the album images on one page per chapter.
+I soon realized that the URL ServiceCode could not handle pulling consecutive page images, so I set out to find a site that presented all the album images on one page per chapter.
 Thus KissManga.bundle was born.
 Once I got the basics down for Kissmanga I noticed that the other Kiss sites were created similarly and would take some tweaking of my code to crawl each site.

 This prompted me to make [KissNetwork.bundle](https://github.com/Twoure/KissNetwork.bundle).
 I've tried to use Plex's built in framework as much as possible in hopes of maximizing cross platform compatibility.
 It has been a fun project so far and has gotten me more comfortable with Python.
 Have fun with it and let me know of any other issues or suggestions of how to make this faster and more user friendly.